strongloop/strongloop.com2/_posts/2018-05-10-cloudant-index.md

 },
 ```

-The created index will be in ASC since the direction code for property `name` is 1.
+The created index will be in ASC order since the direction code for property `name` is 1.

 ## Customize the model name property